-The fundamental question which has not yet been answered is that are there any relation between mode and moments of $\mu$ and $\nu_0$?
-In the resent paper we are concerned about the question regarding the mode and we investigate under what conditions the mode of $\mu$ and $\nu_0$ asymptotically coincide.
+The basic question which has been remained unanswered is that are there any relation between mode and moments of $\mu$ and $\nu_0$?
+In the present paper we are concerned about the question regarding the modes and we investigate under what circumstances the mode of $\mu$ and $\nu_0$ coincide asymptotically.
 In our previous paper \cite{bah} we used the Lott--Villani--Sturm \cite{vilon} theory of optimal transport to investigate the convexity of the Kullback-Leibler functional $D_{KL} (.\|\mu):\mathscr{A}\rightarrow \mathbb{R}$ corresponding to the GMM.
-Here we start by observing in Section (\ref{stion3}) that, if we replace $\mathscr{Z}$ by a subset $\mathscr{Z}_0$ with the two following properties that if the minimum ratio of the elements in each of the partition components has a fixed positive lower bound independent of $N$ (Condition B), and that if the means and the precision matrices lie in a convex bounded subset with respect to their geometry (condition A), then all the maps $(-\Phi)|_{M\times \{i\}},$ for all $i\in \mathscr{Z}_0$ will enjoy geodesic convexity.
-In particular we will conclude that for any $i\in \mathscr{Z}_0$, the restriction $(-\Phi)|_{M\times \{i\}} $ admits a unique minimum at a point $(m_i,i)\in M\times\{i\}$.
-Now assume that $\nu_0:=\mu^1\times \mu^2$ denotes the solution to the mean field variational equation (\ref{mfvbie}).
-Then by variational method $\mu^1$ and $\mu^2$ satisfy
+Here we start by observing in section \ref{stion3} that, if we replace $\mathscr{Z}$ by a subset $\mathscr{Z}_0$ with the two following properties then all the maps $(-\Phi)|_{M\times \{i\}},$ for all $i\in \mathscr{Z}_0$ will enjoy geodesic convexity: